-Here username will be substituted with the current user name.
+Here \username\ will be substituted with the current user name.
 For a user named example, the path would be /home/example.
 During an SFTP session, the user is now restricted to this directory (and its subdirectories).

-Chrooting the SFTP subsystem affects both SFTP and SCP2 operations to the server, but it does NOT affect OpenSSH-style SCP operations.
-To chroot also OpenSSH SCP, you should chroot the scp1-compat-srv command.
+Chrooting the SFTP subsystem affects both SFTP and SCP2 operations to the server, but it does NOT affect legacy OpenSSH-style SCP operations.
+To chroot also OpenSSH SCP (version 8 and older), you should chroot the scp1-compat-srv command.
 For instructions on chrooting commands, see the section called "Chrooting Remote Commands".
 If you do not need to allow OpenSSH SCP, you can disable all remote commands as described in the section called "Disabling Remote Commands".